Using C++ objects in Delphi

 Although it is often said that C++ classes can't be used in Delphi, this is only partly true, as this article demonstrates.
 But which of the two ways of importing C++ classes is preferrable?

-The "flat" variety is less convenient, but has one level of indirection less (since calling virtual functions is also an extra level of indirection), and that makes it a bit faster.
+The “flat” variety is less convenient, but has one level of indirection less (since calling virtual functions, which is what you do when you call methods of an interface — see my article on pointers — is also an extra level of indirection), and that makes it a bit faster.
+If you need an interface or a class, you can always wrap the “flat” functions in Delphi.

 The C++ source code for both DLLs and small demo programs in Delphi can be downloaded from the Downloads page.